zetareticoli/cssui/content/docs/components/modal.md

 Try <a href="https://www.npmjs.com/package/body-scroll-lock" target="_blank">body-scroll-lock</a> to enable it.
 ## Variables

-List of variables used.
-Customize the component's design by changing or overriding these values:
+This is the list of variables related to this component.
+You can customize the design by changing or overriding these values:

 ```css
   --modal-background: rgb(255, 255, 255);